Custom Orthotics vs OTC (Over-the-Counter) Insoles

 There are a variety of OTC insoles sold commercially at pharmacies, retail stores, and sports equipment and running stores.
 These are mass produced and can come in differing levels of support.

-- Generic and do not fit all foot types
+- Generic – do not fit all foot types

-- Lifespan of 6 months to 1 year, depending on usage
+- A lifespan of 6 months – 1 year

 - More expensive